Get E-Book

 Module._load as Coordinator

-That resolved filename becomes the normal file-module cache key.
-Module._cache is a plain JavaScript object keyed by absolute filenames.
-If the cache already contains an entry, _load can usually return its exports immediately.
-There is no file I/O and no compilation, just a property lookup.
+That resolved filename becomes the normal cache key for file-backed CommonJS modules.
+Module._cache is a JavaScript object keyed by absolute filenames.
+If there is already an entry, _load can usually return the cached exports value immediately.

 js